IvanFernandezGracia/Digital-Clock-Javascript-Htlm5-Css3/README.md

 # Digital Clock
 Real-time digital clock with Javascript, HTML5 and CSS3.
+DOM management with Javascript.
+Animation with CSS classes.

 <!-- Video -->
 ## Video